| 1. WELCOME:

 |

-Fig 1: Dr. Wilfred
+Fig 1: Dr. Wilfred Barlow, a Rheumatologist, did

-posture and authored the Book, The Alexander Principle.
-His
+extensive research on human posture and authored the Book, The

-medical problems that can arise from faulty posture.
-The medical
+posture and highlights medical problems that can arise from

-problems discussed in Dr. Barlow’s books are Rheumatism,
+faulty posture.
+The medical problems discussed in Dr. Barlow’s

-Arthritis, Cervical Spondylosis, Back Pain, Breathing Disorders,
+books are Rheumatism, Arthritis, Cervical Spondylosis, Back

-Stress Disorders and Gastro-intestinal Disorders.
-Dr Barlow
+Gastro-intestinal Disorders.
+Dr Barlow estimates that 99% of

-estimates that 99% of adults will have faulty posture (more
+adults will have faulty posture (more on this

-on this later). |
+later). |

 3. INTRODUCTION:

-Speculation on human posture forms part of our philosophical, social
+Speculation on human posture forms part of our philosophical,

-and The Alexander Method of posture correction have evolved to help
+Osteopathy, Rolfing and The Alexander Method of posture correction

-individuals cope with their posture.
-You can find out more on these
+have evolved to help individuals cope with their posture.
+You can

-subjects in the Internet.
+find out more on these subjects in the Internet.

 In this presentation we look at human posture from a different

-perspective, the perspective of an Engineer, deviating from traditional
+perspective, the perspective of an Engineer, deviating from

-to facilitate better scientific understanding of the problem.
+Engineering Principles to facilitate better scientific understanding

 4. THE HUMAN MUSCULOSKELETAL